 Edson Soares is a multi-disciplinary designer and storyteller.
 Born in Brazil, he is currently based in Brooklyn, NY.

 As a designer, his work focuses on problem-solving and the development of digital products.
-He is the founder of the product development consultancy Feel Science, which helps organizations to create desirable interactive experiences.
+He is the founder of the design studio Feel Science, which helps cultural organizations create desirable interactive experiences.
 Previously he acted as Head of Product and Design Lead at the Brazilian commerce company Lua and has designed web applications for the film production company Mixer.

 As a storyteller, he created the documentary "Sneakers - Stepping into Urban Culture" (2008), which was selected to premiere at the Sao Paulo International Film Festival (Mostra Internacional de Cinema de São Paulo) and was featured in various film festivals in Brazil.